 Recruiters have always had difficulty evaluating candidates in a fair, equal, and organized way that ensures the best quality candidate is hired.
-To guarantee this happens, recruiters have turned to standardized scoring with video interviewing.
+To guarantee this happens, recruiters have turned to standardized scoring with video hiring.

 Why Can It Be Difficult for Recruiters to Consistently Evaluate Each Candidate?